 Once admitted into the program, the student must meet defined criteria to claim the provisional seat reserved in the Indiana University School of Medicine.
 Those criteria are as follows:

 Completion of the AMCAS application and interview for the Indiana University School of Medicine

 Students may major in any field but must complete specified courses for this program and application to medical school.
 If a student fails to meet the above requirements, they will not be allowed to matriculate directly into the Indiana University School of Medicine.
 The student may seek admission to the School of Medicine through normal pathways, including the interview.

 Six students will be selected each year.
 The University of Southern Indiana will provide full tuition waivers for the undergraduate portion of the program, not to exceed eight academic semesters. (scholarship guidelines)

 If a student fails to maintain the required GPA, they will be dismissed from the program and their level of scholarship will drop back to the level of the departmental scholarship awarded upon application as a freshman at the University of Southern Indiana (assuming the student meets the minimum grade point average requirements for that scholarship).

-If you need additional information about this program or the pre-medicine program at USI, feel free to contact the academic advisor for these programs, Dr. Brent Summers.
-You may visit his office SC1273 in the Science Center, or contact him at 812/461-5405 or email.
+If you need additional information about this program or the pre-medicine program at USI, feel free to contact the academic advisor for these programs, Dr. Ken Walsh.
+You may visit his office SC2263 in the Chemistry Department, Science Center, or contact him at 812-461-5253 or email.